AdobeDocs/campaign-web.en/help/v8/technotes/datamodel-tables.md

 The explorer tree is managed by the ParentId and ChildCount fields.
 The FullName field gives the full path of the folder in the tree.
 Finally, there is a unique index on the field representing the internal name of the folder.

+Learn more about Campaign explorer and deliveries in [this page](../get-started/user-interface.md#explorer).

 ## Delivery and tracking {#delivery-and-tracking}

-This set of tables is linked to the **Delivery** module, which allows to monitor deliveries and potential issues encountered when messages are sent.
+This set of tables allows to monitor deliveries and potential issues encountered when messages are sent.

 The **NmsBroadLogMsg** table relates to the **nms:broadLogMsg** schema.
 It is an extension of the delivery log table.

+Learn more about delivery logs in [this page](../monitor/delivery-logs.md).

 ## Campaign management {#campaign-management}

-The following set of tables is linked to the **Marketing campaigns**.
+The following set of tables is linked to your **Marketing campaigns**.

 * **NmsOperation**: This table matches the **nms:operation** schema.
 It contains the data of marketing campaigns.
 <!--